To what extent are Qonto's activities regulated and monitored?

 How does Qonto ensure the security of my deposits?

-Your money is safe because the funds deposited in your Qonto account are totally separate from its cash flow, in line with the applicable requirements.
+Your money is 100% safe because the funds deposited in your Qonto account must be protected in a totally separate way from its cash flow, in line with the applicable requirements.

-Qonto can safeguard your funds through different mechanisms:
+Qonto must safeguard 100% of your funds through the following mechanisms:

 Part of the client funds may be "fenced", i.e. deposited in the books of our partner banks: Crédit Mutuel Arkéa and Natixis.